apache/flink/docs/dev/table/tableApi.md

 </div>
 </div>

+The `Window` parameter defines how rows are mapped to windows. `Window` is not an interface that users can implement.
+Instead, the Table API provides a set of predefined `Window` classes with specific semantics, which are translated into underlying `DataStream` or `DataSet` operations.
+The supported window definitions are listed below.

 #### Tumble (Tumbling Windows)

 A tumbling window assigns rows to non-overlapping, continuous windows of fixed length.
 For example, a tumbling window of 5 minutes groups rows in 5 minutes intervals.
 Tumbling windows can be defined on event-time, processing-time, or on a row-count.